 What if I am not happy with the result?

-If you are not happy with the result, you may ask for a review of your complaint by contacting the school education director or the section of the department that assessed your complaint.
+If you are not happy with the way we handled your complaint or you have further information, you may ask for a review of your complaint by contacting the principal, the director public schools or the manager of the section of the department that handled your complaint.

-What if I am still not satisfied with the outcome?
+What if I am still not happy after I have requested a review?

-If you feel that you haven't been treated fairly or that the result is unreasonable, you may wish to seek a review from an independent organisation.
-External bodies that may be able to assist include:
+If you feel that you have not been treated fairly or that the result is still unreasonable, you may wish to seek a review from an independent organisation.